HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/puma_spi/remote_rest_service_for_puma/remote_puma_rest_svc_implementation/uprof_rest_wp_appio.md

 ```

+!!! note
-**Note:** The `atom:updated` does not contain any useful information, but it has to be added to comply to the ATOM specification.
+    The `atom:updated` does not contain any useful information, but it has to be added to comply to the ATOM specification.

 Example 2: The same URI including the option to expand the references, that is `/um/secure/attributes/groups?expandRefs=true`, gives the following server response: